 Milestones for completion in 2018/19 Performance and commentary Work towards improved financial sustainability of the Stadium.
-E20 Stadium LLP Board and LLDC board approved a restructuring plan in June 2018.
+Ongoing delivery of the restructuring plan approved in June 2018 by E20 Stadium LLP Board and LLDC Board.
 Health and safety Construction undertaken without a fatal accident on site; to prevent any life-changing injury or occupational ill-health for any individual; and to minimise reportable accidents to a rate below 0.17 per 100,000 hours worked.
 There have been no reportable accidents in this period, representing a rate of 0.0.
 Unqualified annual accounts for 2017/18.
-Annual accounts for 2017/18 have been drafted and the external audit undertaken.
-The accounts are on schedule to be signed off by the Board in July.
+COMPLETE Unqualified accounts for LLDC and E20 LLDC approved by Board in July 2018.
 Prepare draft revised Local Plan and undertake formal public consultation before submitting it to the Planning Inspectorate for a formal Examination.
-Following formal consultation, an initial draft of the revised Local Plan is due to be completed in the summer of 2018 and reported to both Planning Decisions Committee and Board for comment and approval.
+An initial draft of the revised Local Plan was produced in this period and is due to go to the Planning Decisions Committee and LLDC's Board and out to public consultation in the next period.